Sebastianville/Billboard-best-and-worst-music/README.md

 What 3 unique event listeners you will use

-b.
+a.
 Toggle – user can toggle on “CD” have description of song displayed (artist name, date song appeared on BB, peak position)

-c.
+b.
 Click – user can click on button to add or delete songs to the “Favorite” panel

-d. mouse over- the pic to pop out more.
+c. mouse over- the pic to pop out more.

 How you will be using array iteration